j-mnr/gophergo.dev/content/basics/09-slice.md

 	fmt.Println("Can be declared inline", inline)
 }

-// SliceAppend shows how to put more elements into a slice even if we don't
+// Append shows how to put more elements into a slice even if we don't
-// have the capacity for it using `append`. func SliceAppend() {
+// have the capacity for it using `append`. func Append() {
 	// Why wouldn't I do this always? var slice []string
 	// Good Question!
 Lets answer it!